• Skip to main content

 —

 This piece was written for Illinois Wesleyan University Collegiate Choir, conducted by J Scott Ferguson.
-It was the last work to be commissioned in an incredible series of choral commissions for this ensemble that has spanned over many decades.
-As I wrote this work, I was so aware of that fact — and I wanted this piece to reflect not only the joy of meeting a soulmate, but the sadness of having to leave or end something that feels so special.
+It was the last work to be commissioned in an incredible series of choral commissions for this ensemble that started in 1952 (and ended with Man Tu Shudam, in 2024).
+As I wrote this work, I was so aware of that fact — and I wanted this piece to reflect not only the joy of meeting a soulmate, but the importance of creating an intentional ending that honored the loss of such a special tradition.

 Recording